EphemeralSpace/docs/src/templates/docs/mask-template.md

 Just outline any mechanical differences between the base character and someone with this mask.

 ## Gameplay
-Describe the type of gameplay this mask is supposed to create.
+Describe the type of social deduction gameplay this mask is supposed to create.
-Outline any relevant relationships with other jobs or masks.
+Outline any relevant relationships with other systems or masks.
-This is the point where you want to outline the type of interactions that this mask is meant to be creating.
+Elaborate on the inherent intrigue--how does the mask obscure itself, or generate ambiguity?